-Entities connected with Mr Alan Anderson had business dealings with the consolidated entity during the year, as described in note 24 to the financial statements.
-In accordance with the Board charter, the directors concerned declared their interests in those dealings to the Company and took no part in decisions relating to them or the preceding discussions.
+In accordance with the Board charter, if a director has a conflict of interest the directors concerned declared their interests in those dealings to the Company and took no part in decisions relating to them or the preceding discussions.
 In addition, those directors did not receive any papers from the Group pertaining to those dealings.